 Legal Advice for Durable Power of Attorney — 178 results

-Written by attorney Jesse Little, over 4 years ago.
+Written by attorney Jesse Little, almost 5 years ago.
 STAFF PICK

 Understand the Issues Creating a durable power of attorney ensures that someone you trust (usually called your "agent" or your "attorney-in-fact") will be on hand to manage the many... more

-Written by attorney John S. Palmer, over 5 years ago.
+Written by attorney John S. Palmer, almost 6 years ago.
 STAFF PICK

 Activating the Durable Power of Attorney Often the Durable Power of Attorney will state that the Agent may only act if the Principal is disabled or incapacitated.
 It is important to read... more